Client Trust Accounts

 Generally, yes.
-Rule 1.15(c) of the Illinois Rules of Professional Conduct requires that funds received to secure payment of legal fees and expenses be deposited in a client trust account, to be withdrawn by the lawyer only as fees are earned and expenses incurred.
-Rule 1.15(c) provides for some exceptions to the use of trust accounts for the deposit of fees, but those only apply to fixed fees, general retainers, and advance payment retainers.
+Rule 1.15(d) of the Illinois Rules of Professional Conduct requires that funds received to secure payment of legal fees and expenses be deposited in a client trust account, to be withdrawn by the lawyer only as fees are earned and expenses incurred.
+Rule 1.5(d)(1)-(5) sets forth the common types of fee agreements and provides for some exceptions to the use of trust accounts for the deposit of fees, but those only apply to fixed fees, engagement retainers, and special purpose retainers.

-The answer depends on your reasonable judgment that the funds to be held in trust are nominal in amount or are expected to be held for a short period of time.
-All trust funds that are nominal in amount or are expected to be held for a short period of time, including advances for costs and expenses, and funds belonging in part to a client or third person and in part presently or potentially to the lawyer or law firm, must be deposited in an IOLTA trust account.
-Trust funds that are neither nominal in amount nor are expected to be held for a short period of time must be deposited into a separate interest- or dividend-bearing non-IOLTA trust account with the client designated as the income beneficiary.
+The answer depends on your reasonable judgment that the funds to be held in trust are capable of earning net interest for an individual client or third person.
+Typically, trust funds that are nominal in amount or are expected to be held for a short period of time, including advances for costs and expenses, will be deposited in an IOLTA trust account.
+If funds are capable of earning net interest, those funds should be deposited into a separate interest- or dividend-bearing non-IOLTA trust account with the client designated as the income beneficiary.
 Under no circumstances may the lawyer or law firm receive the interest generated on the account.

-- capability - the capability of the financial institution, through subaccounting, to calculate and pay interest earned by each client’s funds, net of any transaction costs, to the individual client.
+- (5) The capability of the financial institution, through sub-accounting, to calculate and pay interest earned by each client's funds, net of any transaction costs, to the individual client; and

 When the ARDC receives an overdraft notification from a bank, a letter is sent to the lawyer requesting an explanation for the account shortage and supporting documentation.
 If evidence shows that the overdraft resulted from error or inadvertence and that client funds were not misused or misappropriated, the ARDC typically declines to pursue disciplinary charges, although the lawyer may be required to undertake some remedial action or to participate in an educational program if evidence shows that the lawyer’s practices relating to the handling of client funds or trust account record-keeping are not fully consistent with ethics rules.
 If evidence shows that the overdraft resulted from the lawyer’s use of client funds for the lawyer’s own business or personal purposes, formal disciplinary charges will usually result.